 The H9 allows you to save all of your presets—including the ones you’ve created yourself—to a playlist you can cycle through your favorites and pull them up with the touch of a switch, or edit your queue and create sets in-app.
 Change to your next preset whenever you want, and easily switch from phaser to overdrive to delay.
 Streamlining the H9 with a feature like that makes it extremely efficient for live use.

-$700 ($499 street price) is pricey for a pedal, but when you consider the amount of ground the H9 covers, it makes it an affordable and convenient alternative to a huge collection of one-shot pedals.
+A bit pricey for a pedal, but when you consider the amount of ground the H9 covers, it makes it an affordable and convenient alternative to a huge collection of one-shot pedals.
 There’s nothing Eventide hasn’t thought through with this pedal, and it’s proven by it’s versatility and functionality.
 If it feels outside of your budget, they also offer more affordable versions.
 The H9 Core and H9 Harmonizer are the exact same hardware with the same capabilities, just come with less algorithms and presets.
 You can buy the effects you want in-app, and both the Core and Harmonizer versions have the option of upgrading it to the Max version with all algorithms and presets, plus any made for the H9 in the future.